 - The alarm will be raised immediately by whoever discovers the fire and emergency services contacted.
-Evacuation procedures will also begin immediately. - Fire extinguishers may be used by staff only, and only then if staff are trained in how to operate them and are confident they can use them without putting themselves or others at risk. - Staff and pupils will congregate at the assembly points at the football pitch. - Class teachers will take a register of pupils, which will then be checked against the attendance register of that day. - The Headteacher will take a register of all staff - Staff and pupils will remain outside the building until the emergency services say it is safe to re-enter
+Evacuation procedures will also begin immediately. - Fire extinguishers may be used by staff only, and only then if staff are trained in how to operate them and are confident they can use them without putting themselves or others at risk. - Staff and pupils will congregate at the assembly points at the football pitch. - Class teachers will take a register of pupils, which will then be checked against the attendance register of that day. - The Headteacher will take a register of all staff.
+In the Headteacher's absence, the staff register will be taken by the School Administrator. - Staff and pupils will remain outside the building until the emergency services say it is safe to re-enter.

-The school will have special arrangements in place for the evacuation of people with mobility needs and fire risk assessments will also pay particular attention to those with disabilities.
+The school will have special arrangements in place for the evacuation of people with mobility needs, and fire risk assessments will also pay particular attention to those with disabilities.
+A plan is formed based on the needs of the particular individual.
+A PEEP plan will be formed as a result.

-A fire safety checklist can be found in appendix 1.
+A fire safety checklist can be found in Appendix 1.